PetroShevchenko/libcoapcpp/README.md

 ## Introduction
 libcoapcpp is a library that can be linked from your own source code.
-This implementation also includes several examples of using the library. libcoapcpp uses the following third party libraries:
+This implementation also includes several examples of using the library. libcoapcpp uses the following third-party libraries:
 * googletest
 * spdlog
 * mbedtls
 * wolfssl
+* cJSON

+Individual examples for different hardwares require additional third-party libraries to be installed:
 * STM32CubeF4
 * STM32CubeH7
-* cJSON
+* STM32CubeMP1
+* STM32MP1 OpenSTLinux Developer Package
+* Raspberry Pi Pico C/C++ SDK

 ## Requirements
-Your computer must have at least 5.0 Gbytes of free disk space to be able to download all third party libraries.
+Your computer must have at least 10.0 Gbytes of free disk space to be able to download all third party libraries.

 To build the library, use the following utilities:
 * cmake >= 3.5